An Ultimate Guide to find the 35 most beautiful Iceland waterfalls

 Haifoss

 Also, Haifoss is a beautiful double waterfall in a majestic canyon in the highlands.
-This does take a little bit of work to get to.
-I’d estimate we drove on a dirt road for 25 minutes to reach it in our small SUV.
+It does take a little bit of work to get there.
+I’d estimate we drove on a dirt road for 25 minutes in our small SUV to reach it.

 There’s a path that I believe takes you toward the canyon floor.
 Probably one of the most idyllic waterfalls in Iceland.